Godlander/objmc/README.md

 `output`: array of two string file names: the json model, and the texture.

-### rotation:
+### advanced:

-for custom entity model rotation to work, the model has to be a Potion item (can use `CustomModelData`). the `CustomPotionColor` R,G,B defines the X,Y,Z rotation of the model.
+for custom entity model rotation and controllable animation to work, the model has to be a Potion item (can use `CustomModelData`).

+the `CustomPotionColor` R,G,B values defines the X,Y,Z rotation of the model or the animation time, depending on what `colorbehavior` is set to in the Python script as you exported the texture.

 ## samples: